McCache/McCache-for-Python/README.md

 1. Reduce complexity by not be dependent on any external caching service such as `memcached`, `redis` or the likes.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
    1. We are guided by the principal of first scaling up before scaling out.
 2. Keep the programming interface consistent with Python's dictionary.
 The distributed nature of the cache is transparent to you.
+   1. This is an in process cache.
 3. Performant
+   1. Need to handle updates that are 0.01sec (10 ms) apart.

 ## Installation
 ```console